 Managing Crop Collections: GRIN-Global

 The cost and technical challenges of developing and maintaining an information system can be daunting for many smaller crop collections.
-The Crop Trust and the US Department of Agriculture (USDA)-ARS have addressed these challenges through the development of the classic Germplasm Resource Information Network (GRIN) software into a scalable and flexible genebank data management system, called GRIN-Global.
+The Crop Trust and the US Department of Agriculture (USDA)-ARS have addressed these challenges through the evolution of the classic Germplasm Resource Information Network (GRIN) software into a scalable and flexible genebank data management system, called GRIN-Global.

 The Crop Trust will endeavor to support crop collections that express interest in testing and adopting GRIN-Global, or indeed in developing the system further.
 The Crop Trust can coordinate the efforts of these organizations, in collaboration with others as appropriate.

-Accessing Global Information on Crop Collections: GeneSys
+Accessing Global Information on Crop Collections: Genesys

 Global partnership to put biodiversity to work: DivSeek